sushiroll4093/clone/Production-Start.md

 ```
 sysadmin@appserver:~$ sudo apt-get install ruby ruby-dev zlib1g-dev rake rubygems libxml2-dev libmysqlclient-dev \
-                                           libxslt1-dev libsqlite3-dev libhttpclient-ruby nano imagemagick
+                                           libxslt1-dev libsqlite3-dev libhttpclient-ruby nano imagemagick irb
 ```

-(note that for OS X, the vanilla Ruby that comes with your Mac should be fine)
+(note that for OS X, the vanilla Ruby that comes with your Mac should be fine, but you will need [Xcode](http://developer.apple.com/tools/xcode/))

 Ruby Gems
 ------------